tigerbeetle/tigerbeetle/docs/operating/hardware.md

 Local NVMe drives are highly recommended for production deployments, and there's no requirement for RAID.

-In cloud or more complex deployments, remote block storage (eg, EBS, NVMe-oF) may be used but will be slower and care must be taken to ensure [independent fault domains](./deploy.md#hardware-fault-tolerance) across replicas.
+In cloud or more complex deployments, remote block storage (e.g., EBS, NVMe-oF) may be used but will be slower and care must be taken to ensure [independent fault domains](./deploy.md#hardware-fault-tolerance) across replicas.